sonic-pi-net/sonic-pi/etc/doc/articles/magpi/03-synth-riffs.md

 Now, here's where the fun starts.
 If we change the random seed value to another number, say 3000, we get an entirely different shuffling of the notes.
-So now it's extemely easy to explore new melodies.
+So now it's extremely easy to explore new melodies.
 Simply choose the list of notes we want to shuffle (scales are a great starting point) and then choose the seed we want to shuffle with.
 If we don't like the melody, just change one of those two things and try again.
 Repeat until